How Dynamic Layout can be used to boost personalisation in the travel industry

 Dynamic layout introduces such a wide range of possibilities but implementing them with existing technologies is not trivial.
 It, therefore, requires investment and prioritisation.

 Airlines get stuck trying to decide what layout alternatives to experiment with, mainly because they don’t have good technologies to allow them to deploy, test and optimise many alternatives in a cost-efficient manner.
-This is particularly true when trying to define persona-based rules to drive the layout, as it’s very difficult to forecast if a given persona rule will result in real results.
+This is particularly true when trying to define persona-based rules to drive the layout changes.
+This happens as it’s often very difficult to forecast if a given persona rule will result in real results.

 One fundamental problem is access to data held within systems that may be controlled by other vendors.
 Open source and APIs are starting to become more common, but there are still many walled gardens within enterprise technology.